Swedish Gooey Chocolate Cake – Kladkaka

 - Preheat Oven to 350°F. Line bottom of 9" spring form cake pan with parchment paper.
 Grease the sides of the pan.

 - Melt butter and set aside.
 In separate bowl whisk eggs until light and fluffy.
-Stir in melted butter.
+Stir in melted butter and sugar.

 - In bowl, mix together flour, cocoa powder and salt.
 Gently stir into the egg mixture.
 Add vanilla extract and pour the batter into the prepared cake pan.